 No. You cannot receive Employment Insurance during a strike if you are a member of a Bargaining Unit that has called a strike or has been locked out.
-Click here for more information.
 There are a few exceptions to this rule, for example, parental leave if it was planned before job action began.
 Please check with Service Canada for your particular situation.

 If I have a moral objection to a strike and will not picket, do I get strike pay?
 Strike duties of some sort must be performed in order to get strike pay.